 Some insurers allow you to pay monthly, quarterly, semi-annually or annually.
 Paying annually can often save you money.
 Also, there are often fees for monthly billing (these are called "fractional premiums").
 It might pinch to make an annual payment, but it's worth asking about in order to save money.

 Term life insurance generally is less expensive when you are younger and in relatively good health.
 That's not generally the time in life when most of us think about buying term life insurance, but actually, that's the best time to save money.
 Waiting until later in life when you're a bit older and maybe dealing with some medical issues can drive up your premiums and may even prevent you from buying term life insurance at any price.

 Are you a sky diver?
 Underwater welder?
 Pilot?
 If you have a high risk hobby or occupation, be sure to shop different carriers when buying term life insurance.
 Carriers rate risks differently, so you might be able to find one that charges less for high risk activities.
-The best term life insurance will offer a good price for your lifestyle.
+Quality term life insurance may offer a good price for your lifestyle.